lingjivoo/theme-academic-cv-/content/publication/AAAI-2024/index.md

 ---
-title: 'Online Refinement of Low-level Feature Based Activation Map for Weakly Supervised Object Localization'
+title: 'Boosting Adversarial Transferability across Model Genus by Deformation-Constrained Warping'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jinheng Xie
+  - Qinliang Lin
   - admin
-  - Xiangping Zhu
+  - Zenghao Niu
-  - Ziqi Jin
+  - Xilin He
-  - Weizeng Lu
+  - Weicheng Xie
   - Linlin Shen
+  - Yuanbo Hou
+  - Siyang Song

 # Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - 'Equal contribution'
-#   - 'Equal contribution'
+  - 'Equal contribution'

-date: '2021-07-14T00:00:00Z'
+date: '2024-01-21T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).